mhavey/marklogic/uml2es/examples/hrdm/README.md

 ## How to run:

-First, run through all the steps of the HR example described in [README.md](README.md).

 ### Obtain Declarative Mapper

 DM is on MarkLogic's internal BitBucket.
 The repo is https://project.marklogic.com/repo/scm/int/declarative-mapper.git.
 Clone the json-sc branch.
 Then copy from your DM clone the directory declarative-mapper/src/main/ml-modules/root/ext to the HR examples' src/main/ml-modules/root/ext.
 Do it so that in HR example you have the file src/main/ml-modules/root/ext/declarative-mapper.sjs.